TosbackCgusBridge-Bot/CGUs-versions/Fitocracy/Privacy Policy.md

 *   About
 *   Sign Up Now

 Sign up now Awesome has to start somewhere.
-How would you like to sign up? with Facebook with Email
+How would you like to sign up? with Facebook (Use ol' fashioned email instead)

 By opening an account, you're agreeing to our Terms of Service and Privacy Policy.